henrikroschmann/Async-Is-the-way/README.md

 ##### *Explain the code:*
 *The source.Read(buffer, 0, buffer.Length) reads a chunk of data from the source stream into the buffer.
-The numRead variable holds the actual number of bytes read (which may be less than the buffer size).
+The numRead variable holds the number of bytes read (which may be less than the buffer size).
 The destination.Write(buffer, 0, numRead) writes that chunk to the destination stream.
 This process repeats until all data is transferred.*